Noise Levels in Charles County, MD | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 22,490 Charles County residents, or 14.4%, live above that level.
 By land area, 16.8% of Charles County is above 55 dBA.

 Average noise levels for Charles County residents, grouped by direction from the center of Charles County.
-Central Charles County carries the highest population-weighted average; Southern Charles County carries the lowest.
-Just 8% of residents in Southern Charles County live in blocks above the EPA's 55 dBA threshold, about half the share in Central Charles County.
+The highest population-weighted average is in the Waldorf area (northeastern Charles County); the lowest is in the Nanjemoy area (southwestern Charles County), where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office to normal conversation